7 Mistakes in Managing Accounts Receivable – and 8 Solutions

 By Jake Krocheski, Managing Consultant

 As you approach mid-year, this is a good time to learn from your past mistakes and make changes for the future.
+Bad things do happen to good law firms, which is why you should watch out for the following mistakes.

 Mistake #1: Firms continue to take on new clients with little or no assurance that they will pay their legal bills.
 Because intake procedures are poor, it ends up being the clients rather than the lawyers who dictate when – and, sometimes, if – they will pay.